DavidJCobb/DovahKit/native/src/DovahKit/dovah/_docs/rewrites I want to do someday post-launch.md

     "Where all this gets tricky is that if we treat clicking and dragging as a modifier [key/button] and a vector input, then you can't activate any other modifier keys while the operation is in progress.
 Using Windows Notepad as an example, it'd be as if drag-selecting text prevented you from using the Ctrl + S shortcut."
 * It was around this time that I also discovered that some Creation Kit functions (e.g. editing depth bias, scale, etc., by mouse dragging with certain keys held) could be swapped between, seamlessly, by pressing and releasing individual non-modifier keys.
 That rendered the original node tree concept entirely unsalvageable: these Creation Kit binds would've been utterly impossible to replicate in this system.

 These cases helped motivate a redesign of Worldinput (named `worldinput2` until its completion; now the complete and "canonical" "Worldinput") beginning circa early February 2023.
-Planning happened in earnest (in the form of writing a spec) from 2/28/2023 to 5/10/2023 for the bulk of the latest design, with additional work occurring every week or two in September through October 2023.
+Planning happened in earnest (in the form of writing a massive spec) from 2/28/2023 to 5/10/2023 for the bulk of the latest design, with additional work occurring every week or two in September through October 2023.

 ## UI